knowOne08/attendee/docs/HARDWARE_SETUP.md

 ---

-**Hardware setup complete!** Your LaunchLog Attendance Terminal hardware should now be ready for firmware upload and testing.
+**Hardware setup complete!** Your Attendee Attendance Terminal hardware should now be ready for firmware upload and testing.